 Choosing the right walking holiday in Germany

-Our walking holidays in Germany cater for all levels (see our grading system below), from easy walking around Lake Constance, to the demanding but rewarding routes offered by our walking holiday in Bavaria.
-Between the two are our walking holidays in the Black Forest, the Moselle Valley and the Harz Mountains.
+Our walking holidays in Germany cater for all levels (see our grading system below), from easy walking around Lake Constance and near the castles of King Ludwig II, to the demanding but rewarding routes offered by our walking holiday in Bavaria's Berchtesgaden National Park.
+Our walking holiday in the Black Forest, meanwhile, offers moderate walking.

 Generally easy walking with few ascents / descents, but perhaps the occasional long day.

 Easy-to-moderate walking with some ascents / descents, and occasional longer days.

 Moderate walking on varied terrain, with some long days and regular ascents / descents.